Divinity-dev/Leaderboard/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to acknowledge the coordinators of microverse for trhe inspiration behind the project.
+I would like to acknowledge the coordinators of Microverse for the inspiration behind the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>